Today, I am offering a spirituality blog post for those of you just starting out or starting over on your spiritual journeys.

 Suddenly, all the spiritual practices and ideas and clothes and crystals and and tarot cards and spiritual names come crashing down, and you feel like you’re naked in a field with nothing to hold onto.
 This spirituality post is also for you.

 When most people start their spiritual journeys, they are oriented externally.
 What I mean is that they have learned from society that their “answers” are out there.
 Others aren’t looking for something so conceptual.
 They’re looking for experiences.
-So they attempt to find some external stimulus to enjoy as an “awakened,” “enlightened,” or simply good feeling state.
-Those that get a taste of a really good feeling spiritual experience are often addicted to it, and they soon compare everything to the original or the latest and greatest experience they’ve had while trying to replicate the experience.
+So they attempt to find external stimulus to enjoy as an “awakened,” “enlightened,” or simply good feeling state.
+Those that get a taste of a really good feeling spiritual experience are often addicted to it, and they soon compare everything to the original or the latest and greatest spiritual experience they’ve had while trying to replicate the experience.

 In this way, many spiritual beginners are quickly lost even when some feel like they’ve found a new home.
 The home you are seeking and the connection you are craving is inside you.
 It’s always inside you and is you.

 As such, the first and most important advice I can offer to beginners is to go within.

 Going to the Spiritual Path with Sincerity

 Starting by going within is what I wrote in 2015, and it’s not exactly how I’d phrase it as I make updates to this post in December 2021.